AssuncaoAndre/FEUP-LCOM/README.md

 ### Final grade: 18

-**Note**: this grades are slightly inflated because my partner did nothing and as a result I got better grades than her and better grades than the labs and project grades themselfs
+**Note**: this grades are slightly inflated because my partner did nothing and as a result I got better grades than her.
+***Warning***: Use this code at your own risk.
+LCOM evaluation is very strict in copying and plagearism.